Sweet217/Sweet217/README.md

 <h1 align="center">Hi 👋, I'm Gabriel Velazquez Berrueta</h1>
 <h3 align="center">I'm a 20 year old Software Engineer student at the Universidad de Colima passionate about everything about backend, 📊Data management📊, 🤖Machine Learning🤖, 🧠AI🧠, 🧩APIs🧩, etc, Always happy to learn new technologies.</h3>
-<h3 align="center">I'm currently working as Full time LLM/Prompt Engineer at HKConsulting in the USA (remote), and some work on the side, U can always contact me with a position or a job and I will be happy to awnser</h3>
+<h3 align="center">I'm currently working as Full time LLM/Prompt Engineer at HKConsulting in the USA (remote), and some work on the side, U can always contact me with a position or a job and I will be happy to get in touch with you</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sweet217&label=Profile%20views&color=0e75b6&style=flat" alt="sweet217" /> </p>